 Thurrock Stepping Stones

-However, Thurrock’s brownfields are under threat from the intense development pressure of the Thames Estuary which was highlighted by our All of a Buzz in the Thames Gateway project.
-The Thurrock Stepping Stones project will create new opportunities for the special invertebrates of the region and help ensure their future.
+Thurrock’s history of industry has left a legacy of diverse brownfields, which now support nationally rare and scarce species, however, Thurrock’s brownfields are under threat from the intense development pressure of the Thames Estuary which was highlighted by our All of a Buzz in the Thames Gateway project.
+The Thurrock Stepping Stones project created new opportunities for the special invertebrates in the region and help ensure their future.

 Thurrock Stepping Stones is funded by the National Lottery Heritage Fund and Veolia North Thames Trust.